Hube2/acf-filters-and-functions/README.md

 General filters and function for use with Advanced Custom Fields WP Plugin

+For examples of how to create dynamic loading fields based on other field selections, for example dynamically loading a select field based on a selection made in another select field [see my other examples here](https://github.com/Hube2/acf-dynamic-ajax-select-example).

 File names basically tell you what the code does.
 See comments in individual files for more information.

 Since this repo has started to grow, here is a list of what you'll find in the files.